Nuclei-Software/nuclei-linux-sdk/README.md

 If you want to remove the login, and directly enter to bash, please check [**Known issues and FAQ**](#Known-issues-and-FAQs).

 ## Booting Linux on Nuclei QEMU

+> From 2023.06, this branch will no longer work with Nuclei QEMU 2022.12 release, please take a try with nuclei 7.2 version.

 **Note**: `qemu-system-riscv64` tool should be installed and added into **PATH** in advance.